mendix/m2ee-tools/doc/configure.md

 ## License key activation

-The show\_license\_information to display the generated server ID.
-Using this server ID, a license key can be obtained which can be installed in the application using the activate\_license m2ee command.
+The `show_license_information` in the interactive m2ee console can be used to display a generated server ID.
+Using this server ID, a license key can be obtained which can be installed in the application using the `activate_license` m2ee command.
+Please contact your Mendix account manager or Mendix Support for further instructions about on premise licensing.

 [Back to overview](README.md)